r33-code/FunctionalProgramming/README.md

 ## 🔖 Layout

-## 🤔 Como contribuir
+## 🤔 Contributing

-- Faça um fork desse repositório;
+- Do a fork of this repository;
-- Cria uma branch com a sua feature: `git checkout -b minha-feature`;
+- Create a branche with your feature: `git checkout -b my-feature`;
-- Faça commit das suas alterações: `git commit -m 'feat: Minha nova feature'`;
+- Do commit of your changes: `git commit -m 'feat: My new feature'`;
-- Faça push para a sua branch: `git push origin minha-feature`.
+- Do push for your branch: `git push origin my-feature`.

-Depois que o merge da sua pull request for feito, você pode deletar a sua branch.
+After your merge of your pull request was done, you can delete your branch.

-## :memo: Licença
+## :memo: License

-Esse projeto está sob a licença MIT.
-Veja o arquivo [LICENSE](LICENSE.md) para mais detalhes.
+This project is under MIT license.
+Read the file [LICENSE](LICENSE.md) for more details.

 ---